CitadelCore/nixflk/README.md

 Once upon a time this was a modified version of `nixflk`, but after it deviated into devos I rewrote a lot of it myself.

-- `extern`: External imports.
-Same as with devos.
-- `hosts`: Top-level host definitions, one nix file per host.
-- `modules`: NixOS and home-manager modules.
-- `overlays`: Package overlays, merged with the ones in arnix.
-- `profiles`: Shared NixOS machine configurations.
-- `secrets`: Secrets encrypted with `sops`.
-- `users`: Home-manager users.
-One folder per user.
+See the Arnix repo for further documentation.
 To build and switch, clone this repository and run `nrb switch`.

 ### Sanity checks